Pfzuo/Level-Hashing/README.md

-## Source codes will be added into this repository soon.
+## Source codes will be added into this repository soon in the next week or so.

 # Level Hashing